muc-fluechtlingsrat/r-eurostat-refugees/README.md

 # r-eurostat-refugees

-This is a package, and a rstudio project

-using https://github.com/rOpenGov/eurostat , to get and visualize asylum data from eurostat
+This is a package, and a rstudio project, based on https://github.com/rOpenGov/eurostat , to get and visualize asylum data from eurostat

 1. Install R and rstudio